India tried to sell its national airline. It got zero bids

 "If the divestment process is not executed successfully, the airline could possibly close, unless the government has the appetite to use billions of dollars of taxpayer funds," the organization said in a recent note.

--- Sugam Pokharel contributed to this article.
+-- Sugam Pokharel and Rishi Iyengar contributed to this article.